 Over time, the use of phantom energy can lead to higher energy bills.
 One way to avoid this is by using a power strip to power multiple electronics and switch off the power strip when the electronics aren’t in use.

 Get Energy Tune-Ups

 Make sure to tune-up your heating & air system when transitioning between summer and winter.
 Heating and cooling make up about 35%-40% of a home’s energy use, so it’s important to make sure that they are in tip-top shape.
 You’ll also want to replace the filters regularly so that your systems aren’t working harder than they need to.

 One of the easiest and cheapest ways to create an energy efficient home is check the seals around windows and doors annually to prevent gaps that let air in or out.
 You may also want to check around ducts, the attic entrance, the fireplace, the plumbing and utility accesses.
 Seal air leaks in and around windows with silicone caulk or shrink film or consider putting

 Save Water by Washing Full Loads

 You can save water by washing full loads and using cold water when possible.
 Switching loads while the dryer is still warm will save the remaining heat for the next drying cycle.
 Always clean the lint filter for safety and to maintain proper air circulation.

 Use Natural Lighting

-Use natural light when possible to decrease the need for artificial lighting.
+The sun is arguably one of our greatest resources.
+Open the windows and use natural light when possible to decrease the need for artificial lighting.
 Timers and dimmers allow you to use lower light levels and keep them from being on longer than needed.
 Using solar-powered lighting for outdoor use along sidewalks, landscaping, and porches will also save energy.

 Learn more about the energy efficient home features and materials that come standard with a new home built by Reinbrecht Homes.